Ch. 40 Crosscap (2)

 Look at Fig. 9.

 Let us see the situation that the distorted disk and Mobius strip are going to contact perfectly with each other.
-If it is done, it results that we could cover Mobius strip with a disk!

 No, it must be impossible.
 The disk should be a disk and Mobius strip should be a Mobius strip even if they are glued in all one.